 The mission of Mental Fitness is to build resilience in youth through evidence-based programs.

 We collaborate with national experts in medicine, nutrition and mental health to bring together (and create new) evidence-based programs that improve and measure seven protective factors: mindfulness, body image, stress-management, social emotional skills, community connections and mentoring, best practices around prevention of mental health disorders and dietetics.

-For ten years, our arts-based initiatives have provided a safe, unique and interactive launching point for discussion of complex mental health issues that face kids from all communities and backgrounds.
+For twelve years, our arts-based initiatives have provided a safe, unique and interactive launching point for discussion of complex mental health issues that face kids from all communities and backgrounds.
 Our goal is to build the shared protective factors and enhance mental fitness in all youth.
-View our 2016 Annual Report, here.
+View our 2017 Annual Report, here.

 Since our inception in 2006 as NORMAL In Schools, based on PRETTY TO THE BONE rock musical, our array of programs have been presented in diverse, socio-economic communities; including middle schools, high schools, universities, medical, educational and arts festivals worldwide.
 In 2013 we changed our name and our focus to building overall health and resilience in youth through seven primary protective factors.